hxtree/galaxyops/platform/rush-coverage/README.md

 ## How it Works

 RushCoverage works by obtaining a list of all projects from the `rush.json`.
-Then it checks each project for a compatible coverage file to gather a list of all coverage files.
-It then combines all the coverage files found into one consolidated coverage file that can be used to monitor code coverage for the entire monorepo.
+Then it checks each project for a compatible `./coverage/coverage-final.json` to gather a list of all coverage files.
+It then combines all the coverage files found into one consolidated coverage file to monitor code coverage for the entire monorepo.